ytiurin/hyphen/README.md

 ## DEPRECATED

-- Option `debug` will be deprecated in further versions
+- Option `debug` will be deprecated in further versions;
+- Option `html` will be deprecated in further versions.

 ## Contributors ✨